Y-digital-Asia/Y-digital-Asia-website/content/solutions/intelligent-document-processing/_index.en.md

 compliance_reviewer:
   box_title: Compliance Reviewer
   box_text: Step into the world of Google Assistant and introduce your first AI-powered
-    voice-assistant.
-We offer a of the shelve solution with Voicedomain.
+    voice assistant.
+We offer an off-the-shelf solution with Voicedomain.
 Or your own customized solution for sales or service.
   link: "/contact/"
 page_heading_2: Y. solutions